-We have audited the accompanying consolidated statements of financial position, including the consolidated schedules of portfolio investments, of Rand Capital Corporation and Subsidiaries (the Corporation) as of December 31, 2023 and 2022, and the related consolidated statements of operations, changes in net assets and cash flows and the related notes to the consolidated financial statements for each of the three years in the period ended December 31, 2023, and the financial statements and financial highlights schedule for each of the five years in the period ended December 31, 2023 (collectively, the financial statements).
-In our opinion, the financial statements and financial highlights schedule present fairly, in all material respects, the financial position of Rand Capital Corporation and Subsidiaries as of December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2023, and the financial highlights for each of the five years in the period ended December 31, 2023, and the financial highlights for each of the five years in the period ended December 31, 2023, and the financial highlights for each of the five years in the period ended December 31, 2023, and the financial highlights for each of the five years in the period ended December 31, 2023 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated statements of financial position, including the consolidated schedules of portfolio investments, of Rand Capital Corporation and Subsidiaries (the Corporation) as of December 31, 2023 and 2022, and the related consolidated statements of operations, changes in net assets and cash flows and the related notes to the consolidated financial statements for each of the three years in the period ended December 31, 2023, and the financial highlights schedule for each of the five years in the period ended December 31, 2023 (collectively, the financial statements).
+In our opinion, the financial statements and financial highlights schedule present fairly, in all material respects, the financial position of Rand Capital Corporation and Subsidiaries as of December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2023, and the financial highlights for each of the five years in the period ended December 31, 2023 in conformity with accounting principles generally accepted in the United States of America.